-- Groups will receive a coordinating award pin for each participant.
+- Group dancers will receive a coordinating adjudication award pin for each participant.

-- Each studio will be presented with a participation plaque to commemorate the event.
+Studio Participation Plaque: Each studio will be presented with a participation plaque to commemorate their attendance at the event.

-- If a competitor is the only one in the Title division, the title will only be awarded if the averaged score is 92 or higher.
+- If a competitor is the only one in the Overall division, the title will only be awarded if the averaged score is 92 or higher.